wtripp180901/azimuth-tenancy/README.md

 ### Kubernetes credential

-If Azimuth is in "apps-only" mode, you should already have a `kubeconfig` for the tenancy.
+If Azimuth is in "apps-only" mode, you need to obtain a `kubeconfig` for the tenancy to use.

 Update `kubeconfig-secret.yaml` as directed by the comments in the file before sealing the secret as described above.